AirspanNetworks/yaml_walker/README.md

 **YQuery**

-Allow querying of Yaml file in `Xpath` look alike style
+Allow querying of Yaml file in `Xpath/XQuery` look alike style Comfortable when path sub elements not pre-defined

 **YamlDict**

-Allow operate yamll data with dot notation style with extention to query list items by property value
+Allow operate yaml data with dot notation style with extension to query list items by property value
+Suitable when path to desired sub element are static or well known

 **Installation**